 Check out our Stunt Car Racer Amiga Review.

 The Chaos Engine – 1993

-Like with many Bitmap Brother games, the Chaos Engine is known for its excellent visuals and classic soundtrack.
-Another game you’ll frequently see in peoples favourite Amiga game lists.
+Like with many Bitmap Brother games, The Chaos Engine is known for its excellent visuals and classic soundtrack and is another game you’ll frequently see in people’s favourite Amiga game lists.

 Pinball Fantasies – 1992

 The sequel to Pinball Dreams by Digital Illusions, Pinball Fantasies again has 4 different themed tables to play.

 I personally prefer this over Pinball Dreams because of the 4 tables available, although there is very little between the two games in terms of enjoyment and game mechanics.

 The game has excellent physics and smooth scrolling, making shooting the ball around the table challenging but not frustrating.
 Each of the tables has its own theme and you will find that all of the visuals, soundtracks and sound effects are all matched to their environment.

 You will find all the classic hallmarks of pinball here, with skill shots, multipliers and even a tilt function which can be used to dislodge the ball.
 Still enjoyed by many, this game is part of a series which redefined the Pinball genre on home computers and consoles.